samkleespies/godot-mcp-cli/README.md

 - Make sure the code execution actually reaches the breakpoint line
 - Check console output for any debugger errors
 - Test with the provided `test_debugger.gd` script to verify functionality

-## Adding the Plugin to Your Own Godot Project

-If you want to use the MCP plugin in your own Godot project:

-1. Copy the `addons/godot_mcp` folder to your Godot project's `addons` directory
-2. Open your project in Godot
-3. Go to Project > Project Settings > Plugins
-4. Enable the "Godot MCP" plugin

 ## New Files Added in This Fork